-- 1. Students, faculty and staff will be expected to complete a Symptom Tracker Link each day prior to arriving on campus or attending in-person activities on campus. - 2.
-Students, faculty and staff are required to wear a mask at all times while in the 645 N. Michigan Avenue - 3.
-Students, faculty and staff should adhere to appropriate social distancing practices and aim to maintain a minimum of 6 feet of separation unless they are required to participate in a hands on lab environment. - 4.
+- 1. Unvaccinated students, faculty and staff will be expected to complete a Symptom Tracker Link each day prior to arriving on campus or attending in-person activities on campus. - 2.
+Students, faculty and staff are required to wear a mask at all times while in the 645 N. Michigan Avenue unless notified with changes in guidelines. - 3.
 All members of the Northwestern DPT community should regularly wash their hands with soap and water for at least 20 seconds.
 If washing hands is not an option, please use hand sanitizer.
-Each DPT floor within the 645 building is furnished with several hand sanitizer stations. - 5.
-To help with the efforts of decreasing the spread of COVID-19, all internal and external stakeholders are encouraged to minimize social contacts when possible. - 6.
+Each DPT floor within the 645 building is furnished with several hand sanitizer stations. - 4.
+To help with the efforts of decreasing the spread of COVID-19, all internal and external stakeholders are encouraged to minimize social contacts when possible. - 5.
 If you experience any symptoms, exposure or positivity related to COVID-19, please report this to the Associate Chair of Professional Education (ACPE) and Assistant Chair of Student Affairs, stay home and discuss medical follow-up, quarantine and/or self-isolation options with the ACPE.